vafekt/iot_attack_detection_ML/README.md

 - Provides metrics for model evaluation, including accuracy, precision, recall, and F1-score.

 # Citation
-If you use this code or dataset in your research, please cite:
+If you use this code in your research, please cite:

 ```
 @inproceedings{BUT189196,